 Is Greek Yogurt Good for Bulking?

-Is Greek yogurt good for building lean muscle?
-Yes, Greek yogurt can absolutely help you build muscle if it is consumed as part of a balanced and healthy diet.
-This is because Greek yogurt is rich in a type of protein called casein.
+Yes, Greek yogurt is good for bulking if it is used in the most effective way possible, and as part of a healthy diet.
+This is because Greek yogurt is rich in a type of 'slow release' or 'slow digesting' protein called casein.
 Protein, in its various forms is vital for building an maintaining muscle mass.

 How is Greek Yogurt Good for Bulking?…

 Like whey protein, casein is a byproduct of cheese production, and it contains essential amino acids that can not be produced by the body.
 However, these amino acids are vital for building lean muscle, and so they must be ingested as part of a healthy and balanced diet.

 Both whey protein and casein protein provide these key amino acids however, there is a key difference between the two.
 This means that you may want to look at using the two different forms for slightly different purposes.

 The difference between casein protein found in Greek yogurt, and whey protein found in many protein supplements for example, is that casein is absorbed very slowly by the body.
 In contrast, whey protein is absorbed much faster.
 This is why bodybuilders swear by whey protein to build muscle mass.

 Another positive aspect of Greek yogurt is that it is strained in order to remove the whey.
 This means that the lactose is also removed at the same time during the same process.
 Lactose is a natural sugar found in milk, and it can spike insulin and cause fat gain when consumed.
 Therefore, unlike a lot of other variants of yogurt, Greek yogurt doesn't encourage your body to store fat as severely.

 So Why Use Greek Yogurt to Build Muscle?

 So if casein protein is absorbed very slowly by the body, then why you would want to use Greek yogurt as part of your diet?